If your agency has an employee who qualifies for personal safety exception or Open Records questions, please contact:

 State agencies and institutions of higher education

-The Fiscal Management Division responds to a number of open records requests for payment-related data in any given year.
-Many of these requests deal with information directly related to state employees.
+The Fiscal Management Division responds to open records requests for payment-related data.
+Many of these requests are for information directly related to state employees.
 Public information, including non-confidential employee level data, is published on numerous public websites.

 Certain employee information is confidential under the Texas Public Information Act (Texas Government Code, Chapter 552).
 Agencies are responsible for: